alterebro/armazon.css/README.md

 # armazon.css

-**armazon.css** is a lightweight, minimal and supersimple CSS3 Boilerplate Micro Framework built on LESS that provides an adaptive grid system, cross browser consistency and beautified styles for the standard HTML elements, a basic group of CSS classes and a little set of less varables where you can fully customize the CSS output.
+**armazon.css** is a lightweight, minimal and supersimple CSS3 Boilerplate Micro Framework built on LESS that provides an adaptive grid system, cross browser consistency and beautified styles for the standard HTML elements, a basic group of CSS classes and a little set of less variables where you can fully customize the CSS output.

-#### Full Documentation is on the project website : [http://alterebro.github.io/armazon.css](http://alterebro.github.io/armazon.css/)
+### Full Documentation is on the project website : [http://alterebro.github.io/armazon.css](http://alterebro.github.io/armazon.css/)

 <img src="http://alterebro.github.io/armazon.css/www/images/armazon.png" width="100" />